Great Falls Animal Hospital is staffed by a dedicated and professional group of people who love animals and respect the needs of clients.

 I am a graduate of the Cornell University College of Veterinary Medicine and Williams College undergrad (go Ephs!).
-I live with my husband, son and daughter, and three fabulously friendly over sized cats.
-I joined GFAH in 2003.
-I am particularly interested in pain management (I am a member of the International Veterinary Pain Management Association), anesthesia, and caring for older pets.
-Cats and dogs make up the majority of patients I treat but I also enjoy seeing exotics.
+I live with my husband, son, daughter, and two wonderful cats I adopted from GFAH.
+I joined GFAH in 2003, and am particularly interested in pain management (I am a member of the International Veterinary Pain Management Association), anesthesia, greyhound medicine, and caring for older pets.
+Cats and dogs make up the majority of patients I treat but I also enjoy seeing wildlife.
 I feel very lucky to have a job where I can help animals (and by extension, their people) feel better.
-I am fluent in French, and can get by in Mandarin, which was one of my majors.
+I am fluent in French, and can speak some Mandarin, which was one of my majors.
 In my spare time I like to read (especially science fiction and fantasy), write letters, and ballroom dance.

 Dr. Leanne Kalinsky, D.V.M.